 Often you can see UI and UX being mixed in together, but that’s not really the correct reflection of reality.
 There are some designers that can do both, but they still usually tend to focus on one or the other.

 User Experience is the foundation.
-What does the user see at first, where should the buttons be located in order to simplify the user journey through your web or mobile app, what screens s/he sees after they login, etc. User Experience is less about the visual colorful design, but rather, a practical design of the process.
+What does the user see at first, where should the buttons be located in order to simplify the user journey through your web or mobile app, what screens do s/he see after they log in, etc. User Experience is less about the visually colorful design, but rather, a practical design of the process.